PaulosV/zabbix-lxd/module_ubuntu/README.txt

-Module tested in Ubuntu 14.04 and Ubuntu 16.04.
+Module tested in Ubuntu 18.10.